Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 > The SDKs are tested with [this matrix](./supported_platforms.md).

 Question:
-> Is the version 2.x library backwards compatible in any way?
+> Is the version 2 library backwards compatible?

 Answer:
 > No. Please refer to [Semver rules](https://semver.org/) and see above in the [Migration guide](#migration-guide).